On Min-Max Robust Data-Driven Predictive Control Considering Non-Unique Solutions to Behavioral Representation: Introduction

-In this paper, we first analyze how uncertainty is addressed by some existing DDPC formulations from a new perspective.
-Indeed, it is shown that when uncertainty exists and the fundamental lemma does not hold exactly, the output prediction becomes affected by the \textit{non-uniqueness} of solutions to behavioral representations.
+In this paper, we first analyze how uncertainty is addressed by some existing DDPC formulations from a new perspective, that is the \textit{non-uniqueness} of solutions to behavioral representations.
 This sheds some light on the inherent limitations of SPC and PBR-DDPC in addressing the uncertainty in dynamical systems.
-In particular, the SPC uniquely chooses the minimum-norm solution to behavioral representations, whereas the PBR-DDPC only seeks the best-case control performance among a continuum of non-unique solutions in an optimistic sense.
-This renders PBR-DDPC sensitive to uncertainty in dynamical systems and leads to a lack of robustness \cite{gotoh2025technical}.
+Specifically, the SPC uniquely chooses the minimum-norm solution, whereas the projection-based regularized DDPC (PBR-DDPC) only seeks the best-case control performance among a continuum of non-unique solutions in an optimistic sense.
+This renders PBR-DDPC sensitive to uncertainty and leads to a lack of robustness \cite{gotoh2025technical}.